stevenjchang/favorite_photo_chrome_extension/README.md

  - test each helper function
  - test that functions that update state, that state is being updated in the way it is expected to
  - test favorites toggle updates the state correctly

+NOTE: most of the commit comments can be found the PRs, not the commits themselves